Survivor: Winners at War: Production

 The season's theme and players were announced at the finale of Survivor: Island of the Idols on December 18, 2019, revealing that the season would consist of 20 winners from past Survivor seasons.
 The winner would receive $2,000,000, the largest cash prize ever given out in American reality TV history since The X Factor.

 In addition to the larger grand prize, the payouts for all contestants were increased for this season only: whereas in previous seasons the first contestant eliminated received with increasing payouts for subsequently eliminated contestants, each returning player in Winners at War was guaranteed a minimum payment for participating in the season.

-Due to the ongoing coronavirus pandemic, the typical live reunion show following the two-hour finale episode did not take place, but instead, the finale ran for three hours, with the final segments featuring Probst remotely from his home garage to video chatting, in a small makeshift set with the final three to announce the winner.
-All 20 contestants also appeared on screen together at the beginning of the finale from their homes.
+Due to the ongoing coronavirus pandemic, the typical live reunion show following the two-hour finale episode did not take place, but instead, the finale ran for three hours, with the final segments featuring Probst video chatting with the final three to announce the winner.
+Probst's segments were recorded on a small makeshift set in his home garage.
+All 20 contestants also appeared on screen together via video chat at the beginning of the finale from their homes.